locka99/opcua/docs/cross-compile.md

 ## Download and build OpenSSL

-Take from stackoverflow answer and adapted to opcua:
+Derived from stackoverflow [answer](https://stackoverflow.com/questions/37375712/cross-compile-rust-openssl-for-raspberry-pi-2) and adapted to opcua:

 ```
 cd /tmp